LeslieDancey/fme-server-FULL/deploying_fme_server.md

 In the User Login dialog, enter a username and password for your FME Server account.
 A common username/password combination for a training installation is admin/admin

 Click the Arrow button.

+**3) Examine User Interface.**

+Examine the user interface.
+This is your primary method for interacting with FME Server.
+Notice that the bottom-left corner shows which version and build of FME Server is being used by this instance:

+**4) Examine Repositories**

+Let's look first at the system's repositories.
+Click the Run Workspace button.

+This will open a page that shows a list of the available FME Server workspace repositories.
+A repository is a method for storing and categorizing workspaces.
+It holds a number of workspaces in the same way that a folder holds a number of files.

+In this case there will be a repository for Samples and one for Utilities.
+Click on the Samples repository.
+A list of workspaces in that repository is shown.
+These are workspaces that have been loaded into FME Server and are available to run.